 Growing bushy potted plants gives you the cover you need.
 It’s an easy way to improve privacy that also adds some foliage to your outdoor space.
 Get plants that spread out wide as they grow.

 Get old windows and doors with louvers and line them up against the fence on the side you intend to cover.
 The step-by-step idea is here!

 3. Living Walls for Privacy

 Also Read: Best Botanical Gardens in the world

 4. Grow Bamboos for Privacy

 Growing Bamboo in pots is also possible.
-So leave your privacy concerns behind as they provide good concealed look as well as the lush greenery.
+So leave your privacy concerns behind as they provide a well-concealed look as well as lush greenery.
 Here’s an informative Bamboo Growing Guide.